 Work days can run long

 Drivers can't know what their day will look like until they get to work.
-It can be very unpredictable because they never know how many packages need to be delivered or what traffic will be like.
+It can be very unpredictable because they never know how many packages need to be delivered or what the traffic will be like.

 This unpredictability extends to daily schedules.
 Some days can be eight hours, while others can be longer.
 That poses challenges to a life outside work, especially for those with families.